SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 *When does vivado implement the CLB muxes?*

+Answer: I think vivado implements CLB muxes when LUT consists of a flip flop and multiplexer making it more complicated version of LUT.

 *Is fast carry logic a control path or data path concept?*

+Answer: Fast carry logic is a data path concept.

 ## lab1_4_2-mux2-1inSequence